 UNDERVALUED TRANSACTION UNDER THE INSOLVENCY AND BANKRUPTCY CODE, 2016

-In troubling times, a corporate debtor may engage itself into transactions that promises easy cash which might include making a gift or selling of assets for significantly less amount of money.
-Although, such kind of transactions might not be done with an intention to defeat the creditors, however, as a consequence, there can be a clear reduction of the assets of a corporate debtor reducing the percentage of claim amount to be awarded to its creditors.
+In troubling times, a corporate debtor may engage into transactions that promise easy cash which might include making a gift or selling of assets for significantly less amount of money.
+Although such kind of transactions might not be done with the intention to defeat the creditors, however, as a consequence, there can be a clear reduction of the assets of a corporate debtor reducing the percentage of claim amount to be awarded to its creditors.

 The Section 45(2) of the Insolvency and Bankruptcy Code, 2016 states the following circumstances under which the transactions by the corporate debtor shall be considered undervalued:

 - Where the corporate debtor makes a gift to a person